Hasan Gafoor

 Hasan Gafoor (11 December 1950 – 12 March 2012) was the Director General of Police of Maharashtra (Anti Corruption bureau).
 Previously he was the Director General of Police of Maharashtra and managing director of the Maharashtra Police Housing & Welfare Corporation.
-He was the Police Commissioner of Mumbai, but was transferred as an aftermath of the November 2008 Mumbai attacks.
+He was the Police Commissioner of Mumbai, but was transferred as an aftermath of the 2008 Mumbai attacks.
 Prior to being the Police Commissioner, he was the Additional Director General, Anti-Corruption Bureau (ACB) between 15 June 2007 and 29 February 2008.
 Gafoor was a 1974 batch IPS officer.

 Hasan Gafoor was indicted in Pradhan commission report on lack of leadership during the Mumbai terror attacks.
 Hasan Gafoor died of a heart attack in the Breach Candy Hospital, Mumbai, on 12 March 2012.

 Incidents

 During his tenure as Police Commissioner of Mumbai the following events took place: